didx-xyz/aries-cloudapi-python/docs/Trust Registry.md

 > It's advisable to either avoid exposing this to the internet or set up a separate security layer for the trust
 > registry.
 This is because it's crucial to prevent unauthorized individuals from making changes to the trust registry.

-## Trust-registry Role in the application flows
+## Trust-registry Role in application flows

-Below we indicate where and how the Trust-registry is consulted to verify that Issuers/Verifiers and schemas are on the Trust-registry.
+Below we indicate where and how the Trust-registry is consulted to verify that Issuers/Verifiers and Schemas are on the Trust-registry.

 ### Create Credential Definition